U.S.-China talks cover cyber issues, currency, Chinese reform

 "We were very frank with them that you cannot mix apples and oranges in this case," added a second official.

-U.S. businesses also complain about policies that require foreigners to transfer technology to China to gain access to the market, barriers to farm goods, and financial and regulatory favoritism to China's state-owned companies.
+U.S. businesses also complain about policies that require foreigners to transfer technology to China to gain access to the market, barriers to farm goods, and financial and regulatory favouritism to China's state-owned companies.

 When the meeting split into separate strategic and economic talks, Lew again stressed the importance of reforms - including to the exchange rate - to shift China's economy from reliance on investment and exports to growth driven by consumption.